tkoenig89/express-static-gzip/README.md

 # express-static-gzip
-Provides a small layer on top of the express.static middleware, which allows to serve pre-gziped files from a directory.
+Provides a small layer on top of the express.static middleware, which allows to serve pre-gzipped files from a directory.

 # Requirements
-For the express-static-gzip middleware to work properly you need to first ensure that you have all files gziped.
+For the express-static-gzip middleware to work properly you need to first ensure that you have all files gzipped.
 Simplest use case is to either have a folder with only .gz files, or you have a folder with the .gz files next to the original files.

 # Usage
-In case you just want to serve gziped files only this example should work:
+In case you just want to serve gzipped files only this example should work:

 ```javascript
 var express = require("express");